Why court struck out murder case involving Odume - Akwa Ibom ex-AG

-FORMER Attorney -General and Commissioner of Justice, Akwa Ibom state, Mr Uwemedimo Nwoko, SAN, has explained why the court struck out the murder case involving a female National Youth Corps member in the state, Ms. Chidinma Paschaline Odume.
+FORMER Attorney -General and Commissioner of Justice, Akwa Ibom state, Mr Uwemedimo Nwoko, SAN, has explained why court struck out the murder case involving a female National Youth Corps member, Ms. Chidinma Paschaline Odume.

-disclosed that the family of the deceased (Akwaowo Japheth) actually decided to withdraw the case.

-He spoke in Uyo against the backdrop of insinuations trailing the judgement delivered on the matter last week, noting that the reportage that the Court dismissed the case and discharged Ms. Odume after establishing that she acted in self defense was wrong.
+He spoke in Uyo against the backdrop of insinuations trailing the judgement delivered on the matter last week, stressing that the reportage that Court dismissed the case and discharged the accused after it established that she (accused) acted in self defense was wrong.

-He said it therefore became important to make the public to understand that it was the family that instigated that the case should be discontinued as they won’t come to Court to testify, leaving no other option than to strike out the case.
+He said it became important to make the public to understand that the family had instigated that the case should be discontinued as they won’t testify, thereby leaving no other option than to strike out the case.

-His words, “What actually transpired in Court was that the Attorney-General and Commissioner of Justice entered a Nolle Prosequi withdrawing the charge against the accused person (Ms. Chidinma Paschaline Odume).
+His words, “What actually transpired in Court was that the Attorney-General and Commissioner of Justice entered a Nolle Prosequi withdrawing the charge against the accused.

+READ ALSO: Why court struck out murder case involving Odume – Akwa Ibom ex-AG

 “And what led the Attorney General to issue the Nolle Prosequi was the letter of withdrawal of complaint written by family of the deceased.
-The family formally wrote to the Director of Public Prosecutions (DPP), saying, “we don’t want this case to continue, because we will not testify’.
+The family formally wrote to the Director of Public Prosecutions (DPP), saying, they don’t want this case to continue, because they will not testify.

-ALSO READ: Court strikes out murder case involving female NYSC member in A-Ibom

 “Based on that writing from the family, the DPP now wrote an opinion to the state Attorney-General, who now entered the Nolle Prosequi to withdraw the criminal trial and terminate it.